Why Airline Tickets So Expensive?

 Fuel Costs Probably the most costly item of direct expenditure in the operation of an airline is jet fuel.
 Fuel is one of the largest expenses in an airline business and there is sharp and unpredictable volatility in its prices.
 It simply means that any time oil prices are on the rise, the airlines will be forced to increase the fares to accommodate for the increased fuel cost.
 In the cost structure of an airline, fuel is one of the most significant cost factors and it may constitute between 30 and 40% of the operating cost.

-Airport Fees Airline companies are expected to deposit certain amount of money for their use of airports' runways and offices, among other amenities.
+Airport Fees Airline companies are expected to deposit a certain amount of money for their use of airports' runways and offices, among other amenities.
 These fees have risen over the years, and particularly over more recent decades, as airports have invested additional funds in terminals and facilities.
 They recover these costs by increasing the charges for tickets from their consumers.

 Labor Crew in an airplane flight includes the pilots, flight attendants, mechanics, airport staff, reservation agents, etc. Wages and benefit costs of airline employees are another factor that forms a huge portion of operating expenses.
-Air transport is also very much dependent on labor and therefore, average operating labor costs can range from 20 to 30% of overall operating expenses of an airline.
+Air transport is also very much dependent on labor and therefore, average operating labor costs can range from 20 to 30% of the overall operating expenses of an airline.

 Maintenance For this reason, the maintenance of aircraft is not a simple process that requires simple tools and technicians, but rather it needs complex equipment and skilled mechanics.
 Maintenance and inspection are inevitable for any business aircraft, regardless of the number of flights flown.
 Age is a sure sign that aircraft require frequent repairs and some additions, mostly because they are worn out.
 These substantial maintenance costs, when accumulated, end up raising ticket prices.

-Aircraft Purchases Airliners are very costly fixed assets, sometimes exceeding 100 million of dollars for the wide-body type.
+Aircraft Purchases Airliners are very costly fixed assets, sometimes exceeding 100 million dollars for the wide-body type.
 It is for this reason that new planes are more fuel efficient and more equipped to provide for passengers™ needs but they come at the expense of massive capital costs for airlines.
 These are capitalized and incorporated into escalations of the airline ticket costs over time.

 Route Competition Some routes are very competitive; they are cheap, but others are not competitive at all and only one airline is used, hence very expensive fares.
 It depends on the availability of carriers or the supply of the routes as well as the demand for those routes, which may be influenced by the perceived attractiveness of the route as well as its profitability.
 Loss-making routes meant that frequencies on more lucrative ones with which airlines can command high fares were reduced.

-Extra Fees As the ticket prices have gone down in some markets, to compensate for this, airlines now implement the unbundled™ services where customers are charged extra for things like checked luggage, pre-assignment of seats, meals, entertainment, and anything else you can think of.
+Extra Fees As ticket prices have gone down in some markets, to compensate for this, airlines now implement unbundled services where customers are charged extra for things like checked luggage, pre-assignment of seats, meals, entertainment, and anything else you can think of.
 This makes it possible for these airlines to adjust the costs and make their customers who use these services pay for the costs.

-First vs. Economy Class One of the reasons behind the differences in prices is that airlines began to carve markets by levels of comfort and luxury.
+First, vs. Economy Class, One of the reasons behind the differences in prices is that airlines began to carve markets by levels of comfort and luxury.
 Such a high value of money is achieved because first- and business-class tickets have significantly higher margins than economy ones due to increased service and additional amenities.
 This helps to offer lower economy fares in a bid to accommodate the larger populace by making air travel accessible for as many people as possible.

 Route Lengths Flights that take a long time have to include extra fuel, more crew members, especially in the cabin, and other connotations of moving across borders entail high airport taxes and fees.
 In the case of short hops, it becomes unprofitable because one would have to overcharge to get to the breakeven point.
 Concisely, the route structures are involved in ticket price determination through ticket pricing models.